 The primary task of the conservation programs intern is to write grant proposals to fund land protection.
-They will also focus on programmatic research and outreach for INHF’s trail, grant and volunteer programs.
-The conservation programs intern works in Salesforce to track grants and volunteer events.
-He or she may also write posts for the INHF blog, visit INHF properties and provide other general program support.
+A new role for the conservation programs intern is water sampling around Central Iowa.
+They may also write posts for the INHF blog, visit INHF properties, and provide other general program support.
 In addition to these duties, we encourage candidates to create a personal project they can share with staff at the end of their internship.
 This internship introduces interns to many leading members of Iowa's conservation community.

-This position is full time in the summer, beginning in May and ending in August.
+This position is full time with flexible hours, beginning in April and ending in August.
+When working in April and May, hours will be part-time to fit the conservation programs intern’s schedule if they are in school.
 This is a paid position at a rate of $11/hour.